espocrm/documentation/docs/development/metadata/record-defs.md

 **Important**: Need to have `"__APPEND__"` item in the beginning of the array when extening (not needed anymore as of v7.2).

+## loadAdditionalFieldsAfterUpdate

+*boolean*

+*As of v8.0.*

+Load additional fields after update.
+Needed for cases when additional fields need to be re-loaded since they are not actual after update.

 ## actions

 Parameters of actions (applied only for the back-end).